"In reading the lives of great men, I found that the first victory they won was over themselves... self-discipline with all of them came first".

 the native who wishes to change one's package of social attributes , such as the ethno-cultural appearance, the social demographic markers, the musculature or body physique, will find such a project to be slow-going and demanding much time.

-Try as one might to change the package of attributes, the original (1) identity from the time of birth will persist.
+Try as one might to change the package of attributes, the original (1) identity from the time of birth may persist.

 Professor Shani teaching in classroom-1 typically produces an anxious , overly mature, overly responsible, excessively orderly, adult-oriented child who seeks approval from parents and teachers.